16thExegesisDH/HTR_Paul_corpus/README.md

 # Guideline for Segmentation

-The main documentation can be found here: [Annotation Guide on GitHub](https://github.com/DEFI-COLaF/LADaS/blob/main/AnnotationGuide.md).
+The main documentation  is here: [Annotation Guide on GitHub](https://github.com/DEFI-COLaF/LADaS/blob/main/AnnotationGuide.md).

 ## Examples of Specific Cases in Our Corpus